JoonHugh/cursor-app/README.md

 - Advertisers
     Future advertisers can have their ads displayed on the home page or other sections that I will eventually come up with.
 This feature is not yet implemented, but I used Parallax Scrolling for the advertisement which makes it pretty and futuristic.

+- Tags
+    I'm not really doing much with these right now other than listing them below every blog post.
+Maybe later I can dedicate a whole page to filtering out different tags.

 # Blogs